isc-projects/bind9/doc/arm/reference.rst

    If authoritative name servers for the query name are not yet known, ``named`` recursively looks up the authoritative servers for the query name before applying an RPZ-NSDNAME rule, which can cause a processing delay.
-To speed up processing at the cost of precision, the ``nsdname-wait-recurse`` option can be used; when set to ``no``, RPZ-NSDNAME rules are only applied when authoritative servers for the query name have already been looked up and cached.
-If authoritative servers for the query name are not in the cache, the RPZ-NSDNAME rule is ignored, but the authoritative servers for the query name are looked up in the background and the rule is applied to subsequent queries.
-The default is ``yes``, meaning RPZ-NSDNAME rules are always applied, even if authoritative servers for the query name need to be looked up first.

 ``RPZ-NSIP``
    NSIP triggers match the IP addresses of authoritative servers.
 They